chefcit0/chefcit0/README.md

 - 👋 Hi, I’m @chefcit0

-chefcit0/chefcit0 is a ✨ special ✨ repository
+chefcit0/chefcit0 is a ✨ special ✨ chef
 --->